 The Seats tab displays details of individual licensed seats, and allows you to revoke licenses.

-To display license information by sending the Licenselnfo action
+To display license information by sending the LicenseInfo action http://LicenseServerHost:Port/action=LicenseInfo

-Send the following action from a web browser to the running License Server.
+• Send the following action from a web browser to the running License Server.